HelloAOLab/bible-api/GENERATOR-CHANGELOG.md

 This is the log of changes for the Bible API Generator and associated tools.
 For information on the API itself, see [API-CHANGELOG.md](./API-CHANGELOG.md).

+## V1.2.0

+#### Date: 2024-07-24

+### :rocket: Features

+-   Added the ability to track input files and if their content changes to make API updates quicker.
+-   Added the ability to generate the total number of books, chapters, and verses that are in a translation to make it easier to determine if a translation is complete or not.
+-   Added the native and english names of the language that translations are in.
+-   Added the ability to check SHA-256 checksums before uploading to S3.

+### :bug: Bug Fixes

+-   Fixed an issue where some verses would not get parsed correctly and would be left out of the API.
+-   Note that `Translation.language` actually contains a 3-letter ISO-639 language tag and not a RFC 5646 language tag.

 ## V1.1.0

 #### Date: 2024-07-11